Are you starting a new business or scaling up? A brand strategy is your blueprint. It’s the plan that guides every brand decision you make.

 Customers will often take the time to give you input on ways to improve if you ask, but if the exchange feels one-sided to them, they may give up.

-What makes us stand out from the competition?
+What makes us distinct from the competition?

-Anything else you’d like us to know?
+Anything else you’d like to share?

 Ways to gather customer responses

 There are many different ways to collect answers to these questions.